wpmetabox/docsv2/docs/extensions/meta-box-builder.md

 ## Field settings

 When adding fields to a field group, each field has its own settings.
 The list of settings with detailed explanation is [here](/field-settings/).
-Meta Box Builder simply creates UI for them.
+Meta Box Builder creates UI for them.

 To view and edit field settings, click anywhere in the field title bar: